infor-design/enterprise-ng/docs/UPGRADING.md

 You will need to fix any issues raised, as these will depend on the dependency tree created by the packages you use and what version you are upgrading from.

+#### Angular 19

+When updating from angular 18 to 19 we were able to follow the instructions on the `update.angular.io` site.
+See
+<https://update.angular.io/?v=18.0-19.0> for more information.
+Actual command ran: `npx ng update @angular/core@19 @angular/cli@19`

 #### Angular 18

 When updating from angular 17 to 18 we were able to follow the instructions on the `update.angular.io` site.
 See